 You dim sum, you lose some!
 Cheap and cheerful tea houses, cute dim sum dishes (that are definitely Insta-worthy) and classic yum cha restaurants; there’s a reason that Hong Konger’s preferred dining style is a winner with the kids.

 Dim sum.
 A Hong Kong classic.
-Whether you’re on the hunt for something for yourself or something to share, there’s a piece to please everyone, especially when there’s a crowd.
+Whether you’re on the hunt for a snack for yourself or baskets to share around the family, there’s a piece to please everyone, especially when there’s a crowd (current COVID-19 restrictions aside).
 With its literal translation being “touch the heart”, it’s no wonder dim sum is enjoyed by young and old alike as Cantonese comfort food.
-Kids love it because it’s easy to handle and eat – the cute and quirky presentation in some restaurants is just another bonus!
-And with so many amazing Hong Kong dim sum spots (ranging from the fancy-shmancy to hole-in-the-wall), we’ve rounded up a few of our family favourites.
+Kids love it because it’s easy to handle and eat – the cute dim sum and quirky presentation in some restaurants is just another bonus!
+And with so many amazing Hong Kong yum cha spots (ranging from the fancy-shmancy to hole-in-the-wall), we’ve rounded up a few of our family favourites.
 Whenever you need just a little more heart in your life, you’ll know where to head to…

 Sassy Mama tip: Adding MSG to Chinese food is common, as is using some sort of animal fat or broth, so call ahead to check if anyone in your family has serious allergies or dietary restrictions.
 English menus and English-speaking servers may be difficult to find in some of the more local restaurants, but with a little bit of gesturing and pointing to pictures of dishes, you will not only be able to get on, but quite enjoy the experience as well.

 Chuen Kee Seafood Restaurant — Sai Kung Dim Sum